 JSON schemas

-, just written out in
+, just written out in YAML

 (that is, in our case - OpenAPI can be written in JSON too.)
 OpenAPI does adjust the definitions of some properites of JSON schema, as specified in the schema object documentation.
+Below is a simple example of how to write the sensor schema we used earlier into a reusable schema component in OpenAPI.

 components: